It has been law for dogs to wear ID tags in public areas since the Control of Dogs Act was introduced in 1992.

 It is generally agreed that including the dog's name is not recommended.

-Micro-chipping your pet is also suggested, however, this is not a substitute for a proper ID tag.
+Micro-chipping your pet is also a legal requirement, however, this is not a substitute for a proper ID tag.

 There are some exceptions to the ID tag law, for example; dogs used by customs or armed forces, sporting dogs or pest control, herding cattle, guide dogs and dogs used for emergency rescue work.